box/developer.box.com/content/guides/users/provision/architecture.md

 rank: 2
 related_endpoints: []
 related_guides:
-  - users/provisioning/provision-user/populate-content
+  - users/provision/populate-content
 related_pages: []
 required_guides: []
 related_resources: []
 alias_paths: []
 ---

-# Creating an Architecture Skeleton
+# Create Architecture Skeleton

 Our first requirement is to copy general files and folders into each individual user's root folder on account creation.
 This problem has been solved within